Thanks for visiting the CSPA Northern Ireland Branch Website!

 post out a suitable form.

 It has been brought to the attention of the Branch Committee that a number of members have been notified by Pensions Branch that they have been overpaid due to GMP miscalculations as part of the GMP reconciliation exercise.
-Pensions Branch are notifying pensioners of the reduction in their pension and notifying them of the overpayment but at this stage there has been no decision taken re recovery of the overpayment.
+Pensions Branch have notified pensioners of the reduction in their pension but have agreed with Treasury not to ask for repayment of overpayment.

 If any Member receives such a notification do not agree to anything and contact the Hon.
 Sec.
 Tony Damoglou immediately on 028-92610610 or firstname.lastname@example.org